Skip to main content

 CHM 118 Advanced General Chemistry (4 Credits)

 This course is for students with a very strong background in chemistry.
 The elementary theories of stoichiometry, atomic structure, bonding, structure, energetics and reactions are quickly reviewed.
 The major portions of the course involve a detailed analysis of atomic theory and bonding from an orbital concept, an examination of the concepts behind thermodynamic arguments in chemical systems, and an investigation of chemical reactions and kinetics.
 The laboratory deals with synthesis, physical properties and kinetics.
-The course prepares students for CHM 222/223 and replaces both CHM 111 and CHM 224.
-A student who passes this course cannot take either CHM 111 or CHM 224. {N}
+The course prepares students for CHM 222 and CHM 223, and replaces both CHM 111 and CHM 224.
+Corequisite: CHM 118L.
+Restrictions: Not open to students who have passed either CHM 111 or CHM 224.
+Enrollment limited to 48. {N}

 Fall